We discuss the conclusion of Scarlet Heart Ryeo, the time travel romance Korean Drama series.

-I have to admit that I knew it was coming… but honestly, I had held out hope that with a new version, we would’ve had a different, ahem happier, ending.
-Understandably, the heart of the novel and original C-drama is a tragedy.
-A separation of a couple that loved each other dearly but couldn’t be together.
+I have to admit that I knew it was coming, but honestly, I had hoped that with a new version, we would’ve had a different, ahem happier, ending.
+Understandably, the heart of the novel and original C-drama is a tragedy; the separation of a couple that loved each other dearly but couldn’t be together.

-Thinking about the fallout between Hae-Soo and 4th Prince, I admit that, initially, I understood why Hae-Soo wanted to leave 4th Prince.
-Not because he was evil for executing Chae-Ryung (though Hae-Soo seemed to also imply that, sigh), but there would be no peace in the palace – and she couldn’t stand to see people die and suffer all the time.
-Not to mention, she was now having to contend with another woman for 4th Prince and her health was deteriorating.
+Thinking about the fallout between Hae-Soo and 4th Prince, I admit that I initially understood why Hae-Soo wanted to leave the 4th Prince.
+Not because he was evil for executing Chae-Ryung (though Hae-Soo also seemed to imply that, sigh), but there would be no peace in the palace – and she couldn’t stand to see people die and suffer all the time.
+Not to mention, she now had to contend with another woman for 4th Prince, and her health was deteriorating.

 Seriously, there are so many things that the ending could’ve done better.
-Personally, I thought the catalyst of Chae-Ryung’s death should’ve been darker.
+I thought the catalyst of Chae-Ryung’s death should’ve been darker.
 Instead of making Chae-Ryung some girl who loved 9th Prince and did whatever he bid without regrets (or so her letter says), she could’ve been forced to help him.
-I wouldn’t have considered 4th Prince super evil or without the right to execute her and this would’ve given Hae-Soo a stronger reason to be upset.
+I wouldn’t have considered 4th Prince super evil or without the right to execute her, and this would’ve given Hae-Soo a more substantial reason to be upset.

 Looking at the story as a whole, Scarlet Heart Ryeo was an unabashed romance with a hero that was difficult not to root for.
-Lee Joon-Ki was fabulous as the tortured, angsty and romantic 4th Prince.
-I honestly think his character would’ve been unlikable without Lee Joon-Ki’s natural acting and ability to make the pathos of 4th Prince seem bigger than his wolf-like violence and sometimes controlling attitude.
+Lee Joon-Ki was fabulous as the tortured, angsty, and romantic 4th Prince.
+I honestly think his character would’ve been unlikable without Lee Joon-Ki’s natural acting and ability to make the 4th Prince’s pathos seem bigger than his wolf-like violence and sometimes controlling attitude.

 Hae-Soo was sometimes a contradiction to me; I loved her for her compassion, strength, and selflessness.
 Other times, I was wearied by her depressing stares, inability to take action, and forgiveness of one person’s evil only to detest someone else who had done the same thing.
 I enjoyed actress IU playing the heroine Hae-Soo, though, yes, she doesn’t have the acting ability that Lee Joon-Ki has.
 Still, she has a sweet little innocence that was fun to see onscreen.

-Scarlet Heart Ryeo is available to watch on Dramafever!
+UPDATE: Scarlet Heart Ryeo is currently not available to stream.
+You can buy it on DVD.

 Photos: Dramafever and SBS